epfl-si/gitchangelog.rc/README.md

     1.0.0+build.3.ea34fd5c
     1.0.0-beta.3+build.20.f42cbd56

-### rule of thumb
+### rules of thumb

-- Add `user:` or `usr:` to your commit message to appear in `CHANGELOG.md`
+- Add `user:` or `usr:` to your commit message to appear in `CHANGELOG.md`, but don't use any tag
+- at least, First the action (`new:`, ...), then the audience (`user:`, ...)
-- Every log between tags are changelogged to a specific version
+- Every log between last tags (and only last two tags) are changelogged to a specific version.
+So you won't lose your current changelog, the new informations are added to the current.
-- The "unreleased" section is dynamically generated for what is not tagged (pull request compatibility)
+- The "unreleased" section is dynamically generated for what is not tagged.
+So you can merge pull requests without any fear, the changelog should manage it.

 ## Install